 Since it was set up in February 2013, CAFFIL is in charge of financing credits to French local authorities granted by La Banque Postale.
-From 2015, CAFFIL will also refinance credits for large French export contracts, which benefits from the irrevocable and unconditional 100% guarantee of the French State.
+Since 2016, CAFFIL also refinances credits for large French export contracts, which benefits from the irrevocable and unconditional 100% guarantee of the French State.

-Financial communication - Publication of the annual financial report 2016
+Financial communication - Publication of the quarterly activity report as of March 31, 2017

-Financial communication - Publication of the Covered Bond Label report as of December 31, 2016
+Financial communication - Publication of the Covered bond label report as of March 31, 2017

 - Total balance sheet EUR 75.1 billion